APN20112008/MULTI-CLASS-CLASSIFICATION-using-BERT/README.md

 # MULTI-LABEL-CLASSIFICATION-using-BERT
-Implementation of a multi-label classification model for labelling text from `Linear Algebra and its applications by Gilbert Strang`
+Implementation of a multi-label classification model for labelling text from `Linear Algebra and its applications by Gilbert Strang`[^5]

 ## Possible approaches:
 - Use bag-of-words and apply statistical and probabilistic analysis to predict the text’s label.